05 Jun Introduction to mindfulness

 Mindfulness of breath

 This is the formal meditation practice most people start with when they are first learning.
 It can be done for anywhere from five to 30 minutes or more.
 I suggest that you start with a short period of time and slowly spend longer as you get better.
-I like doing this first thing in the morning or before I go to bed, and you might try practicing this in your classroom before your students arrive.
+I like doing this first thing in the morning or before I go to bed.

 Find a quiet spot, sit in a comfortable position and close your eyes.
 It really doesn’t matter where you are when you practice as long as you can sit, stand or lie down without being interrupted for the duration.
 Imagine your attention is a spotlight that you can actively shine on whatever you choose to observe.